-• Wisconsin net operating loss carryforward If you had a net operating loss (NOL) in an earlier year to carry forward to 2017, include the allowable amount on line 15.
-Enclose a statement showing how you figured the amount.
-Get Publication 120, Net Operating Losses for Individuals, Estates, and Trusts, for more details on computing the NOL and the allowable deduction.
-See page 11 for information on how to get this publication.
+• Wisconsin net operating loss carryforward If you had a net operating loss (NOL) in an earlier year to carry forward to 2018, include the allowable amount on line 15, column B. Enclose Schedules NOL1, NOL2, or NOL3, as applicable.
+See the instructions for these schedules and Publication 120, Net Operating Losses for Individuals, Estates, and Trusts, for details on computing the NOL and the allowable deduction.
+See page 11 for information on how to get Publication 120.